zmartzone/lua-resty-openidc/README.md

              --accept_unsupported_alg = true
              -- if you want to reject tokens signed using an algorithm -- not supported by lua-resty-jwt set this to false.
-If -- you leave it unset, the token signature will not be -- verified at all.
+If -- you leave it unset or set it to true, the token signature will not be -- verified when an unsupported algorithm is used.

              --renew_access_token_on_expiry = true
              -- whether this plugin shall try to silently renew the access token once it is expired if a refresh token is available.